 I hope these variations provide you some practice options.
 Arthritis in your hands and wrists doesn’t have to keep you from practicing.
 Yoga for arthritic hands is possible, as long as you can take a moment to pause and focus on yourself.
 I speak from experience.
 Namaste.

 If you’d like videos on yoga for arthritic hands, I produced two in honor of Arthritis Awareness Month.
-One focuses on strengthening your hands despite arthritis and the other focuses on improving their flexbility and keeping you brain engaged in your practice, watch my two videos for yoga for hand arthritis.
+One focuses on strengthening your hands despite arthritis and the other focuses on improving their flexibility and keeping your brain engaged in your practice, watch my two videos for yoga for hand arthritis.

 Another option for yoga for arthritic hands and wrists is to take your yoga practice into the pool.

-Yoga in the pool doesn’t require weight bearing in your hands or wrists and the buoyancy of the weight offloads sore joints anywhere else.
+Yoga in the pool doesn’t require weight-bearing in your hands or wrists.
+The buoyancy of the water also offloads weight from sore joints anywhere.